Styra DAS Systems

 Kubernetes

-The Styra DAS Kubernetes System is used by a cluster administrator to write Policies which control the resource configurations that are allowed to run on a cluster.
-For example, you can ensure:
+A cluster administrator uses the Kubernetes System to write Policies that control the resource configurations allowed to run on a cluster.

-For Kubernetes, OPA integrates with the API server, ensuring that any Policies you put in place are authoritatively enforced by Kubernetes.
-Every change that a user makes to a Kubernetes cluster goes through the Kubernetes API server and OPA.
-OPA integrates with the API server as an admission controller (either validating or mutating) so that Policies are applied on any modification (create, update, delete), and the entire Kubernetes resource are sent to OPA to decide whether the resource should be allowed onto the cluster.
+For Kubernetes, OPA integrates with the API server, ensuring that Kubernetes authoritatively enforce any Policies you put in place.
+Every change a user makes to a Kubernetes cluster goes through the Kubernetes API server and OPA.
+OPA integrates with the API server as an admission controller (either validating or mutating) so that Policies are applied on any modification (create, update, delete), and the entire Kubernetes resource is sent to OPA to decide whether the resource should be allowed onto the cluster.

 Kuma